Mary Trump tell-all book comes out claiming Trump cheated on SAT test

 Mary Trump, 55, is the daughter of President Trump's eldest brother, Fred Trump Jr, who suffered from alcoholism and who died in 1981 at the age of 42.
 She has a doctorate in psychology.

-In the 200-page missive that tells the story of family dysfunction and the rise of President Trump's power, Mary Trump recalls the stress from her father's death and resentment in the family of how her uncle capitalized on Fred Jr's struggles.
+In the 200-page missive that tells the story of family dysfunction and the rise of President Trump's power, Mary Trump recalls the stress from her father's death and resentment in the family of how her uncle capitalized on Fred Jr.'s struggles.

 She reveals an alleged conversation in 2015 with her aunt, retired federal judge Maryanne Trump Barry, whom she claims griped about her brother.